Goucher College: Campus

-Goucher occupies a green, wooded 287 acre campus that is proximate and northeast to downtown Towson.
+Goucher occupies a green, wooded 287 acre campus just northeast of downtown Towson.
 Surrounding the central campus infrastructure is a dense forest, owned by the school, which features low hills and hiking and jogging trails, some of which are also used by the college's equestrian riders.
 The non-denominational Haebler Memorial Chapel lies near the center of campus.
 A walking path, called the Van Meter Highway, connects to most of the college's residential, academic, recreational, and athletic buildings, while one road, the Loop Road, circles campus.
-Newsweek magazine described the campus as "unusually bucolic."
+Newsweek magazine described the campus as "unusually bucolic".
 It has also been referred to by CBS Baltimore as one of Baltimore County's most scenic college campuses.

 A scene at the fictional Hammond University from the fourth season of the Netflix series House of Cards was filmed on Goucher's campus, with most shots taking place at the Athenaeum and the Rhoda M. Dorsey College Center.